Auronmatrix/bitcoind-docker/README.md

 ### Thanks

-These dockerfiles are based on the dockerfiles from https://github.com/ruimarinho/docker-bitcoin-core adding
+These dockerfiles are based on the dockerfiles from https://github.com/ruimarinho/docker-bitcoin-core